 The FBT year runs from 1 April to 31 March.
 Where applicants give an employer statement of the value of their fringe benefits, the relevant FBT year is the one completed in the base tax year.
 For example, for a 2015 AIC Scheme assessment, the relevant year of income will ordinarily be 2013-14.
 The relevant FBT year will be the one that ended on 31 March 2014.
 Assessments based on current tax year income can be used where the criteria (in 6.8) are met.

-6.6.4 Only fringe benefit amounts over \$2,000 are counted
+6.6.4 First \$2,000 of reportable fringe benefits exempt